 Conchas Dam: Clean up the shoreline.
 (Conchas Dam)

-Diablo Canyon Trailhead: Install signs, rebuild barbed wire fence, install vehicle
+Diablo Canyon Trailhead: Install signs, rebuild barbed wire fence, install vehicle barriers and fire rings, plant native seeds and conduct trail maintenance.
+(Taos)

 Dona Ana Mountains Recreation Area: Clean up trails, post trail signs, post OHV advisory signs, close illegal ATV exploratory routes and ATV play areas and ATV area maintenance.
 (Las Cruces)

 El Malpais National Conservation Area: Hike to repair cairns on the Continental Divide trail.
 Meet at the information center.
-Please wear sturdy shoes, gloves, a hat, sunscreen, etc. (Grants)
+Please wear sturdy shoes, gloves, a hat, sunscreen, etc.

 Foothills Open Space: Trash cleanup.
 Breakfast and snacks will be provided to volunteers.
 (Albuquerque)